 The JCPenney design team has expanded this eclectic, trendy brand into a collection for young men.
 Launching in select stores and at jcp.com in mid-October, this casual collection is rooted in denim and relaxed shirts that feature innovative finishes, washes and details.
 Decree for young men offers comfortable, updated looks at an affordable price with sale prices that will include tees for $12.99, jeans for $29.99 and moto jackets for $59.99.

 For men's trend images, please visit the fall look book: http://www.jcpnewsroom.com/lookbooks-mens.html.

-(972) 431-3400 or firstname.lastname@example.org
+(972) 431-3400 or firstname.lastname@example.org; follow us at @jcpnews

-J. C. Penney Company, Inc. (NYSE:JCP), one of the nation's largest apparel and home furnishings retailers, is on a mission to ensure every shopping experience is worth the customer's time, money and effort.
-Whether shopping jcp.com or visiting one of over 1,000 store locations across the United States and Puerto Rico, customers will discover a broad assortment of products from a leading portfolio of private, exclusive and national brands.
+J. C. Penney Company, Inc. (NYSE:JCP), one of the nation's largest apparel and home furnishings retailers, is on a mission to ensure every customer's shopping experience is worth her time, money and effort.
+Whether shopping jcp.com or visiting one of over 1,000 store locations across the United States and Puerto Rico, she will discover a broad assortment of products from a leading portfolio of private, exclusive and national brands.
 Supporting this value proposition is the warrior spirit of over 100,000 JCPenney associates worldwide, who are focused on the Company's three strategic priorities of strengthening private brands, becoming a world-class omnichannel retailer and increasing revenue per customer.
 For additional information, please visit jcp.com.